ScalaConsultants/rough-slick/blogpost.md

 }
 ```

 A query to be compiled has to be a function of arguments of type `Column`, but unlike for scalar types, there is no conversion from a collection type to a `Column`.
-This issue is described in more detail here: https://github.com/slick/slick/issues/718
+This issue is described in more detail [here](https://github.com/slick/slick/issues/718)

 This simple query took about 20 ms on average to compile, but that can still be a lot for a high troughput application, and the `IN` operator can be a part of a more elaborate query like the one with the joins (as was the case in our project).
 The only solution then is to go with Plain SQL.